|

 performance training for competitive players.
 So, email me now.

-Children, Adults, men and women are all welcome.
+Children, Adults, men or women are all welcome.
 No one is too young or

 too old to learn something new.
 I don't discriminate. $50 an hour